pwSafe 11.0 will bring Password AutoFill to macOS. Similar to iOS, this allows you to select an entry from your safe without leaving Safari.

 AutoFill Service

 The AutoFill Service is a background service required by AutoFill.
 This service will be available even when the pwSafe app is not started to allow AutoFill while pwSafe is closed.
-The service shows a visual indicator in the menubar of its presence:
+The service shows an icon in the menu bar to show its presence:

 macOS Password AutoFill